 feature story Sisters in Stitches: Afghan Women Cultivate Community Through Craft and Cuisine Three years ago, Asheville nonprofit Sisters in Circles launched the Afghan Women’s Craft Collective to assist asylum seekers in rebuilding their lives in the United States.

-photo story Holiday Tablescaping: 12 Artisan Finds for a Memorable Celebration Handmade treasures from Western North Carolina bring warmth, character, and charm to your holiday tablescape, from décor to dinner essentials.
+maker's guide Holiday Tablescaping: 12 Artisan Finds for a Memorable Celebration Handmade treasures from Western North Carolina bring warmth, character, and charm to your holiday tablescape, from décor to dinner essentials.

 op-ed A Tale of Two Hurricanes: ‘When the Water Rises, Artists Rise, Too’ Jeffrey Burroughs, President of the River Arts District Artists, reflects on his role as a speaker and participating artist in the climate-themed exhibition ‘A Tale of Two Cities.’